"Little changes can add up to bigger changes."15 January 2021

-I am not one for New Year's resolutions and so making small changes feels much more manageable, like being more mindful.
+I am not one for resolutions and so making small changes feels much more manageable, like being more mindful.

 Mindfulness is a useful practice that can be carried out anywhere anytime.
 It can be done as a form of sitting like meditation or it can be done on your lunchbreak.

-During lockdown it might be useful to go outside for your ‘mindful’ exercise and use all your senses to fully appreciate your walk.
+You might enjoy being out in nature for your ‘mindful’ exercise and to use all of your senses to fully appreciate a walk.